Are You a Side Sleeper? Then We’ve Got Some Advice For You

 Your sleeping position plays a pivotal role in the quality of sleep you get every night, and as it turns out, the majority of people tend to be side sleepers.

 Does this sound like you?
 Well, while it’s true that sleeping straight on your back is the best position for spinal support, sleeping on your side does come with its own benefits.
 However, this all depends on which side you prefer to sleep on and what support you have from your mattress.
+We give some top tips for side sleepers.

 Side sleeping pros and cons